-As Chair of the HRCG Committee ("Committee") and a shareholder, it is my pleasure to present the Compensation Discussion and Analysis for Linamar for 2017.
+As Chair of the HRCG Committee ("Committee") and a shareholder, it is my pleasure to present the Compensation Discussion and Analysis for Linamar for 2018.
 This discussion includes insight into executive compensation as a key aspect of the overall stewardship and governance of the Corporation and will assist in understanding how decisions are made by the Committee about executive compensation.

-Linamar enjoyed a record year in 2017 in line with the Company's goal of being the company of choice for all stakeholders yielding \$6.5 billion in sales and double-digit operating earning margins.
+Linamar enjoyed a record year in 2018 in line with the Company's goal of being the company of choice for all stakeholders yielding \$ 7.6 billion in sales and double-digit operating earning margins, fuelling double-digit annual growth in both sales and earnings.

 Linamar's core purpose is to do what we do best better, to the benefit of all stakeholders.
 This can only be accomplished by being able to attract, retain and motivate the best people at all levels of the organization.
 The objective of Linamar's compensation program is to continue to do just that.